machzqcq/elasticsearch_opensearch/opensearch/my_tutorial/scripts/non_os/rag_chromadb_openai/README.md

 # RAG process
 Langchain example - https://python.langchain.com/docs/tutorials/rag/

+# Need for RAG
+RAG (Retrieval-Augmented Generation) is necessary despite the capabilities of large language models (LLMs) because it addresses several critical limitations of LLMs:

+-  **Limitations**: LLMs can only store a fixed amount of information in their parameters.
+They lack access to dynamic, up-to-date, or domain-specific data that may not have been part of their training.

+- **Reducing Hallucination**: LLMs often "hallucinate" or generate plausible but inaccurate or made-up information.
+RAG grounds their responses in factual data from external sources, improving accuracy.

+- **Keeping Information Current**: Unlike LLMs, which have a fixed training cutoff, RAG systems can retrieve and use the latest information from external databases or APIs.

+- **Efficient Use of Resources**: Instead of retraining or fine-tuning LLMs on large datasets for every specific domain or update, RAG uses retrieval mechanisms to augment responses, saving time and computational resources.

+- **Scalability for Specialized Use Cases**: RAG enables LLMs to perform better in specialized domains (e.g., legal, healthcare) by leveraging targeted knowledge bases, making them more versatile for real-world applications.

 ## Indexing

 - **Load**: First we need to load our data.
 This is done with Document Loaders.